tripodwire/simple_maven_repo/README.md

   --port INTEGER   The http port to bind to, defaults to 9090 --ip TEXT        The ip address to bind to, inherits the underlying socket
                    address if not set
-  --config PATH    Config file: all arguments can also be specified in config
+  --config PATH    JSON Config file: all arguments can also be specified in
-                   file
+                   config file
   --secure-put     Authorize all PUT modification requests --cert PATH      Location of ssl certificate to use if HTTPS is desired --auths TEXT     Optional, base 64 encoded basic header authorizations.
 It
-                   can be specified multiple times --help           Show this message and exit.
+                   can be specified multiple times
+  -h, --help       Show this message and exit.

 </pre>